shinboiz/flutter-login-app/README.md

 ## Getting Started

-This project is a sample to introduce a simple login flow User will provide username and password and be directed to login result page by hitting `Login` button Login Result Page will display user data which is returned from Server.
+This project is a sample to introduce a simple login flow.
+User will provide username and password and be directed to login result page by hitting `Login` button.
+Login Result Page will display user data which is returned from Server.

 In order to have a full flow of demo, please check out server code (.NET API) and run from your local: